Why NASA’s next rockets might say Budweiser on the side

 “Every sunrise and sunset would beam down the logo of Coke or GM or the Marlboro Man,” he said.
 “That would turn our morning and evening skies, often a source of inspiration and comfort, into the moral equivalent of the side of a bus.”

-Still, companies have found a way to include space into their marketing campaigns, and many brands such as Tang have benefited from their affiliation with the space program.
-When space station Mir de-orbited, Taco Bell put a huge floating tarp into the Pacific Ocean and claimed that if any piece of the Mir hit it, the company would give everyone in the country a free taco.
+Still, companies have found a way to include space into their marketing campaigns, and brands such as Tang have benefited from their affiliation with the space program.
+When Mir de-orbited, Taco Bell put a huge floating tarp into the Pacific Ocean and claimed that if any piece of the space station hit it, the company would give everyone in the country a free taco.

 More recently, Budweiser announced its plans to be “the first beer on Mars,” as part of a plan to study barley in the weightless environment of the International Space Station.

-“While socializing on Mars might be in the near-distant future, Budweiser is taking steps now to better understand how its ingredients react in microgravity environments so that when we get to Mars, Budweiser will be there.”
+“While socializing on Mars might be in the near-distant future, Budweiser is taking steps now to better understand how its ingredients react in microgravity environments so that when we get to Mars, Budweiser will be there,” it said in a press release.